JanWielemaker/ffi/README.md

 ## Status

 Proof of concept.
-Tests pass on Linux.
+Used on Linux (Fedora 26 and Ubuntu 17.10) and MacOS.